Ahiraf/_Learn_CSharp_OOP_With_ExamPrep_/README.md

 **Reusability 🔄:** Anyone can use classes across different parts of the program or in new projects!

-**Scalability 📈:** Add new classes or subclasses (like DigitalBook) without breaking existing code.
+**Scalability 📈:** Anyone can add new classes or subclasses (like DigitalBook) without breaking existing code.

-**Maintainability ⚙️:** Change one part of the program (e.g., updating the loan process) without affecting others — thanks to encapsulation!
+**Maintainability ⚙️:** Anyone can change one part of the program (e.g., updating the loan process) without affecting others — thanks to encapsulation!

 OOP helps us build a structure that resembles the real world 🌍, making code intuitive and manageable — especially as the project grows and evolves over time! 🛠️

+__In my first year at university, I learned C#.
+I have compiled all the basics of C# here, with explanations where necessary using comments.
+Anyone can easily understand the basics of C# with this repository.
+I have also included some basic problems for practice.__